 10 Common Tax Mistakes Business Owners Make

-Most tax issues aren’t intentional.
-They come from poor records, misunderstandings of IRS rules, or decisions made without knowing the consequences.
+Most tax issues are not intentional.
+They usually happen because of incomplete records, misunderstandings of tax rules, or decisions made without fully understanding the consequences.

-Here are 10 common tax mistakes business owners make — and why they matter.
+Below are ten common tax mistakes business owners make — and why they matter.

 1. Not Separating Personal and Business Finances